mlpack/ensmallen/doc/function_types.md

 Each of the implemented methods is allowed to have additional cv-modifiers (`static`, `const`, etc.).

-The following optimizers can be used with differentiable functions:
+The following optimizers can be used with differentiable separable functions:

  - [AdaDelta](#adadelta)
  - [AdaGrad](#adagrad)